Puppets Who Kill

-Puppets Who Kill is a Canadian television comedy programme produced by PWK Productions and originally broadcast on The Comedy Network.
-It premiered in Canada in 2002, and in Australia on The Comedy Channel in 2004.
+Puppets Who Kill is a Canadian television comedy series produced by PWK Productions and originally broadcast on The Comedy Network.
+It premiered in Canada in 2002, and Australia on The Comedy Channel in 2004.
 It has also been broadcast in India, South Korea and Germany.
-The series was on the digital network Hulu and is currently on CON TV and Tubi in the United States.
+The series was on the digital network Hulu and is currently on CONtv and Tubi in the United States.

 PWK began as a one-man live theatre show written and performed by comedian/puppeteer John Pattison at the Toronto Fringe Festival in 1995.
 It later morphed into the series, using the same dark topics and featuring some of the same puppet characters.
-In 1999, a pilot for Puppets Who Kill was produced for the Comedy Network and broadcast in January, 2000.
-The network ordered the first season of 13 episodes which was produced in the fall of 2001, and held back by the network for one year - finally being broadcast in the fall of 2002.
-For the next 3 years a new season of the series was produced every fall.
+In 1999, a pilot for Puppets Who Kill was produced for the Comedy Network and broadcast in January 2000.
+The network ordered the first season of 13 episodes, which was produced in the fall of 2001, held back by the network for one year, and finally broadcast in the fall of 2002.
+For the next 3 years, a new season of the series was produced every fall.

 In Puppets Who Kill, Rocko the Dog, Cuddles the Comfort Doll, Buttons the Bear, and Bill the Ventriloquist Dummy are four puppets with anthropomorphic qualities including individual histories of delinquency and recidivism.
 Canadian courts sent each of them to a halfway house for puppets, operated by a hapless and somewhat incompetent social worker named Dan Barlow, played by Dan Redican.

 Characters

 Rocko the Dog

-Rocko (puppeteer Bruce Hunter), is a foul-mouthed, chain-smoking misanthrope who formerly worked on a children's television programme.
-The job required him to control his language and behaviour, but eventually a berserk outburst on set ended his career.
+Rocko (puppeteer Bruce Hunter), is a foul-mouthed, chain-smoking Miniature Schnauzer who formerly worked on a children's television program.
+The job required him to control his language and behavior, but eventually, a berserk outburst on set ended his career.
 He takes medication to temper his violent mood swings.

 Cuddles the Comfort Doll

 Cuddles (puppeteer Bob Martin) is a comfort doll designed to help people cope with their problems.
 However, as the introductory voice-over to each episode informs the viewer, it is Cuddles who is now the problem.
 The chronic subordination of his own needs to those of others caused him to explode one day, grab a rifle, and start shooting.
-Despite this eruption, Cuddles is generally the best behaved of the group, although his naivete often gets him and his fellow residents at the halfway house into trouble.
+Despite this eruption, Cuddles is generally the best-behaved of the group, although his naivete often gets him and his fellow residents at the halfway house into trouble.
 He cannot handle pressure well, lacks self-assertiveness, and shows signs of a passive-aggressive personality disorder.

 Buttons the Bear

 Buttons (puppeteer James Rankin) is a teddy bear with eyes consisting of two buttons.
 Unlike the others, Buttons is not so much a killer as a lover.
 In fact, he is a womanizer with no sense of sexual propriety who is remarkably successful in attracting eager human females.
-Buttons lives by the hedonistic motto "if it feels good, do it".
-He once had a lucrative corporate sponsorship deal with the Happy Elf Peanut Butter Company, but the sponsor exercised the "moral turpitude" clause in his contract once details of his promiscuous behaviour leaked to the press.
+Buttons lives by the hedonistic motto "If it feels good, do it".
+He once had a lucrative corporate sponsorship deal with the Happy Elf Peanut Butter Company, but the sponsor exercised the "moral turpitude" clause in his contract once details of his promiscuous behavior leaked to the press.